 The Era of Deep Learning

 The increased deployment of mobile edge devices and IoT sensors has led to the creation of a massive amount of image and video data.
-To effectively analyze this kind of data, new machine learning methods, in particular, deep learning, are required to process the increasing amount of unstructured data (video, images), from cameras in or on the vehicle, machines, or factories.
+To effectively analyze this kind of data, new machine learning methods, in particular, deep learning, are required to process the increasing amount of unstructured data (video, images), from cameras in or on vehicles, machines, or factories.
 The combination of IoT and AI enables the implementation of scalable, intelligent systems (AIoT).

 Compared to traditional machine vision systems, deep learning models achieve far greater performance, robustness, and flexibility.
 Hence, deep learning is the gold standard for most modern vision systems.
 The technology utilizes large neural networks with many hidden layers, so-called Deep Neural Networks (DNN), for feature generation, learning, classification, and prediction.